 - Pacsafe RFIDsafe Blocking Travel Organizer – This carries all my money, passports, and credit cards and it blocks anyone trying to steal our information.

-- PacSafe Bag Protector – the steel net goes around your luggage or backpack protecting theft and you can lock it to anything.
-This is the best travel gear for anyone backpacking, staying in dorms and taking a lot of public transport.
+- PacSafe Bag Protector – the steel net goes around your luggage or backpack protecting against theft and you can lock it to anything.
+This is the best travel gear for anyone backpacking, staying in dorms, and taking a lot of public transport.

 12. Iron Socket VPN

-While it isn’t exactly a travel gadget and is more of a virtural gadget, this is a great addition for any traveler.
+While it isn’t exactly a travel gadget and is more of a virtual gadget, this is a great addition for any traveler.
 If you are using public wireless wifi, a VPN can help to add security to your computer.
-If you have to do banking, you can cloak your IP address keeping other’s off your system.
+If you have to do banking, you can cloak your IP address keeping others off your system.
 A VPN is a must for travel to countries like China too.
 Behind the iron curtain, you can still access Twitter and Facebook.
-We also love watching TV when traveling but we find that a lot of our favourite shows aren’t available overseas.
+We also love watching TV when traveling but we find that a lot of our favorite shows aren’t available overseas.
 A VPN allows you to change your computer’s IP address.
 Check out Iron Socket VPN

 13. E Sim Card

 We’ve been taking things one step further than a SIM Card these days.
 While traveling in Europe and always rent a MiFi.
 It’s a personal wifi that uses 3G and allows up to 5 devices at one time to use the Internet.
 It’s amazing to keep up to date on work and to stay connected with your friends and family.

 You order it online and they deliver it to your hotel when you arrive.
 Once you are done with it, you send it back in the return envelope and you are all done.
 It’s that easy.
 There are a few options, we tend to use TepWireless.

 Electronics Travel Gear